apihlaja/node-irsdk/README.md

 #### Event: 'Disconnected'

 Emitted when iRacing SDK access is lost ie. when sim is shut down.
-The `'Connected'` event is emitted again if sim is restarted.
+The `Connected` event is emitted again if sim is restarted.

 #### Event: 'TelemetryDescription'